azerion/phaser-input/README.md

 *Imporant*
 From here on this library will be published and updated under [@orange-games/phaser-input](https://www.npmjs.com/package/@orange-games/phaser-input) at NPM, the old [phaser-input](https://www.npmjs.com/package/phaser-input) will no longer be maintained.

-Getting Started
+If you are comming from v1 you can read the migration guide at the bottom Getting Started
 ---------------
 First you want to get a fresh copy of the plugin.
 You can get it from this repo or from npm, ain't that handy.